photokandyStudios/YASMF-Next/wiki/UnderstandingTheViewStack.md

 	nc.rootView = anotherView;

-> If there are other views currently on the view stack (that is, `rootView!=topView`), those views are all popped off the stack with no animation, and the `rootView` is replaced by the new view.
+> **Note:** If there are other views currently on the view stack (that is, `rootView!=topView`), those views are all popped off the stack with no animation, and the `rootView` is replaced by the new view.

 Although it is possible to navigate the hierarchy of a Navigation Controller (and any other view controllers), it's not suggested that you do so.
 Doing so requires that your code be tightly coupled with the structure of your view hierarchy -- which is far from ideal.
 Better to use a router or post notifications when you need to talk to other views.